zsoltbalogh/furik/wordpress/furik-plugin/furik/README.md

 Provides an URL back to the campaign which received the payment.
 It requires the campaign_id variable set in the request.

 ### [furik_campaigns]
 Lists all the child campaigns.
+It can be configured with the `show` parameter which lists the type of data we should list and the order, comma separated.
+Available data types: `image`, `title`, `excerpt`.
+The `image` URL is taken from the `IMAGE` custom field of the campaign.
+Default value: `image,title,excerpt`.

 ### [furik_donate_link amount=5000]
 Prepares a link to the donations page and sets the default amount to the `amount` value.
 If this is put on a campaign page, the campaign information is included in the donation.